You’ve been sending emails out to your growing Mailchimp email list, and now certain contacts within your system are being marked as “cleaned.”

 Looking for a Mailchimp Data Cleansing Solution?

 Were you hoping that ‘cleaned’ in Mailchimp meant something a little different?
 Maybe referring to the data being cleaned up in some way?
+Or a simple way to get from messy to cleaned contacts?

 If you were, don’t worry.
-Insycle can help you to cleanse, declutter, and standardize your Mailchimp data to reduce soft and hard bounces, improve personalization, and keep your email sender reputation squeaky clean.
+Insycle can help you to cleanse, declutter, and standardize your Mailchimp data to reduce soft and hard bounces, improve personalization, and keep your email marketing sender reputation squeaky clean.

 Insycle connects directly to your Mailchimp account — so you never have to export and import the data to work on it — and changes made within Insycle can be pushed directly to your live Mailchimp database.